MarkusUllenbruch/Timeseries-Anomaly-Detection/README.md

 # Anomaly-Detection & Classification of Time-Series Data
-# Using Fully Connected, LSTM and CNN1D Autoencoder Neural Networks
+## Using FC, LSTM and CNN1D Autoencoder Neural Networks

 This is my latest project in which I want to analyze univariate time series data with autoencoder neural networks.
 I want to implement: